chrisnager/ungrid/README.md

 ---

-ungrid is a responsive, table-based css grid system. the entire `ungrid.css` file is 97 bytes minified.
+ungrid is a responsive, table-based css grid system.
+To use, simply put as many `.col`s as you wish in your `.row`s and the `.col`s will automatically be evenly spaced.
+This allows you to roll your own simple grids.

+The entire `ungrid.css` file is 97 bytes minified.

 ```css
 @media (min-width: 30em) {